ValueCell-ai/valuecell/docs/CONTRIBUTE_AN_AGENT.md

       yield streaming.done()
 ```

+**Agent Processing Flow Essentials:**

+1. **Return Text Content**: Use `streaming.message_chunk()` to return text responses.
+You can send complete messages or split them into smaller chunks for better streaming UX.
+2. **Signal Completion**: Always end with `streaming.done()` to indicate the agent has finished processing.

+This simple flow enables real-time communication with the UI, displaying responses as they're generated.

 ### Step 3: Add Agent Entry Point

 In `__main__.py`, wrap your agent for standalone execution.
 This file enables launching your agent with `uv run -m`: